TarballCoLtd/jse3d/README.md

 ## Contacting me

-I will respond to any PM I receive on Reddit.<br/>
+I will respond to any PM I receive on Reddit, however if it is about an issue or bug with jse3d, please create an issue on GitHub.<br/>
 [u/verystrangebeing](https://reddit.com/user/verystrangebeing/)